th2-net/th2-conn-sailfish/README.md

 + type - the service type from **services.xml** file.
 If service name from services.xml file contains `-` symbols they must be replaced with `_` symbol;
 + name - the service name that will be displayed in the events in the report;
 + settings - the parameters that will be transformed to the actual service's settings specified in the **services.xml** file.
++ maxMessageBatchSize - the limitation for message batch size which connect sends to first and second publish pins with.
+The default value is 100
++ enableMessageSendingEvent - if this option `true` connect sends separate event for every sent message which incoming from the pin with send attribute.
+The default value is true

+## Metrics

+Connect component produces several metrics related to its activity.
++ th2_conn_incoming_msg_quantity / th2_conn_outgoing_msg_quantity are counter type metrics which increment when message sent or received via implemented protocol.
+They have the `session_alias` attribute.

 ## Extension